-Opening Remarks by Paul J. Heytens, ADB Country Director, at the Inception Workshop, Beijing, People's Republic of China
+Opening remarks by ADB PRC Country Director Paul J. Heytens at the Inception Workshop: Country Environmental Analysis (CEA) on September 20, 2010 in Beijing, People's Republic of China

 Good morning, ladies and gentlemen,